mconf-cookbooks/files/README.md

 If the file doesn't exist, it is created.
 If it already exists, it has its permissions set.

-If the directory doesn't exist, it is created and the same file permissions are set.
+If the directory doesn't exist, by default it will be created with the same file permissions and ownership.
 If it already exists, nothing is changed.

 ## Requirements